 Rian Johnson was originally considered to direct Star Wars: The Force Awakens (2015).

-As with Star Wars: Episode IV - A New Hope (1977), Star Wars: Episode V - The Empire Strikes Back (1980), Star Wars: Episode VI - Return of the Jedi (1983), and Star Wars: The Force Awakens (2015), the episode number was not included in the official marketing of the film.
+As with Star Wars: A New Hope (1977), Star Wars: The Empire Strikes Back (1980), Star Wars: Return of the Jedi (1983), and Star Wars: The Force Awakens (2015), the episode number was not included in the official marketing of the film.
 However, it appeared in the opening title crawl.

-The Millenium Falcon has less screen time in this film than in any other Star Wars movie it appeared in (other than its single-scene cameo in Star Wars: Episode III - Revenge of the Sith (2005)).
+The Millenium Falcon has less screen time in this film than in any other Star Wars movie it has appeared in, but for its single-scene cameo in Star Wars: Revenge of the Sith (2005).

 This was the first of director Rian Johnson's films to not be scored by his cousin, Nathan Johnson.